Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

 Density functional theory (DFT) calculations were performed using the Vienna Ab initio Simulation Package (VASP)\cite{vasp2} with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional\cite{PBE}.
 A Hubbard $U$ term of 2.91 eV was applied for Nb 4$d$ orbitals, as previously employed\cite{nbte2um}.
 The vdW interactions were considered using the Grimme's DFT-D3 (BJ) scheme\cite{bj}.
 Electron-ion interaction was described by the projector augmented wave method\cite{PAW,PAW2} with an energy cutoff of 500 eV.
 A vacuum layer at least 20 \AA\ was added to avoid spurious interactions between two neighboring images.
-Integration over the Brillouin zone was carried out using a 17 $\times$ 17 $\times$ 1 $\Gamma$-centered $k$-mesh.
+A 17 $\times$ 17 $\times$ 1 $\Gamma$-centered $k$-mesh was used to sample the Brillouin zone with a second-order Methfessel-Paxton smearing of 0.05 eV (see Supplemental Materials\cite{SI} for convergence studies).
 The convergence criteria of energy and force were set to 10$^{-6}$ eV and 10$^{-3}$ eV/\AA, respectively.
 The phonon spectrum was calculated using a 4 $\times$ 4 $\times$ 1 supercell within the density functional perturbation theory as implemented in the PHONOPY package\cite{phonon}.
 Polarization was computed using the dipole method\cite{dipole-yyg}.
+The out-of-plane electric and magnetic fields were implemented using the VASP EFILED and BEXT tags, with dipole corrections employed to evaluate the polarizations.